jacyuan/node-red-contrib-azure-blob-storage-dynamic/README.md

 # node-red-contrib-azure-blob-storage-dynamic

+This repository is forked from [node-red-contrib-azure-blob-storage](https://github.com/Azure/node-red-contrib-azure).

+Some updates:
+- you can dynamically set the `containerName` and the `blobName` in the input msg object
+- both components will now return the original msg object back to the flow

+## Original README
 node-red-contrib-azure-blob-storage is a <a href="http://nodered.org" target="_new">Node-RED</a> node that allows you to work with Azure Blob Storage.
 You can create and delete Containers and also blob files.